MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

    ![Upload entry point](../../assets/images/UploadACustomApp.png)

-3. Browse to and select your .zip package from the computer.
+3. Select your .zip package from the computer.

-4. After a while you can see your uploaded app in the list.
+4. You can see your uploaded app in the list.

    ![Example of bot in list of uploaded bots](../../assets/images/botinlist.jpg)

-If your app does not load, the most common reason is an error in the manifest, particularly IDs for the app, bot and messaging extensions.
+If your app does not load, the most common reason is an error in the manifest, particularly IDs for the app, bot, and messaging extensions.

 ## Access your uploaded configurable tab